Tag Archives: BusinessBackup

 However, paying the ransom only encourages attackers to strike other businesses or individuals like you.
 Paying the ransom not only fosters a criminal environment but also leads to civil penalties—and you might not even get your data back.

-The other option is to try and remove it.
+The other option is to try and remove it, or to start over.

 There are several sites and software packages that can potentially remove the ransomware from your system, including the No More Ransom!
 Project.
 Other options can be found, as well.